niblyx-malnus/hapibox/README.md

 # hapibox

-a simple skeleton and sandbox to start messing around with the [http-api](https://github.com/urbit/urbit/tree/master/pkg/npm/http-api) library (especially if you're a Hooner with no frontend experience)
+a simple skeleton and sandbox to start messing around with the urbit [http-api](https://github.com/urbit/urbit/tree/master/pkg/npm/http-api) library (especially if you're a Hooner with no frontend experience)

 - All examples drawn from [here](https://developers.urbit.org/guides/additional/http-api-guide).
 - See [other skeletons](https://github.com/niblyx-malnus/desk-skeletons).